Real World Evidence in Europe

 The HTA Regulation, which entered into force in 2022, aims to enhance collaboration in the clinical evaluation of health technology across the EU to support better patient access to innovative therapies across the EU.

-By integrating HTA expertise from all Member States into the Coordination Group on Health Technology Assessment (HTACG), the Regulation will streamline resources and harmonise the scientific advice and clinical assessment of new medical products and devices, and the methodological guidelines and procedures for assessing data and evidence across the Union.
+By integrating HTA expertise from all Member States into the Coordination Group on Health Technology Assessment (HTACG), the Regulation seeks to streamline resources and harmonise the scientific advice and clinical assessment of new medical products and devices, and has published methodological guidelines and procedures for assessing data and evidence across the European Union.

 National Health Data Sources